KeigoAlexTanaka/Rails-Active-Record-101/README.md

 2. Run `rails db:migrate` to update your schema with this new model, then head over to the Rails console and create a Talk instance as a sanity check.

-#### Rails Association :: One to Many
+#### Rails Association

+There is a one to many relationship between Talk and Speakers.

-3. Deciding which model will have `has_many` and which will have `belongs_to` changes the logic of your application.
+Deciding which model will have `has_many` and which will have `belongs_to` changes the logic of your application.
 In this case, each Talk has many Speakers; therefore the Speaker table will have a reference to the talk_id foreign key.

+3. First, we create the relationship between the models.

 ```
 class Talk < ApplicationRecord